 Practice/Industry Group Overview

 Today's healthcare providers focus on cost-effective ways to manage and grow their businesses.
-At Duane Morris, more than 35 full-time healthcare lawyers understand these market demands and assist healthcare providers to create business and legal value in all types of situations - transactional, regulatory and litigation.
+At Duane Morris, our full-time healthcare lawyers understand these market demands and assist healthcare providers to create business and legal value in all types of situations—transactional, regulatory and litigation.

 We tailor our services to specific segments of the healthcare industry, including:

 - Post-Acute Care and Senior Services